tcpiplab/Web-App-Hacking-Notes/SQL-Injection/webgoat-sqli-lab-notes.md

 But I was never successful until I figured out a way to close up the left-over `"` character.

+## Screenshot

+![Screen shot of Burp Repeater successfully injecting an operating system command against WebGoat][screenshot_1]

+The image above is a screenshot of Burp Repeater successfully injecting an operating system command against WebGoat.
+In this screenshot the underlying OS was Ubuntu and the target app was WebGoat v5.4.

+[screenshot_1]: https://raw.githubusercontent.com/tcpiplab/Web-App-Hacking-Notes/master/SQL-Injection/burp-webgoat-command-injection.png "Screen shot of Burp Repeater successfully injecting an operating system command against WebGoat"

 [3]: http://localhost:8081/WebGoat/attack